ruszkipista/access4all/README.md

 # Access For All

+This app was created by Debbie, Ivana, Jack, Slava and Istvan who took part in the Code Institute hackathon in September 2021.
+The theme was to create an app for employers to use to increase inclusivity and accessibility for all employees.
+In line with this theme we decided to create an app for an interviewer to use which gave them the facility to record their scores  and notes from a group of questions for each applicant and also helped them see how candidates were ranked.
+Onboarding information would also be provided so that candidates queries about onboarding should they be successful at interview could be answered quickly.

 ## Contents
 - [1.
 User experience design](#1-user-experience-design "1.
 UX design")
   - [1.1 Strategy Plane](#11-strategy-plane "1.1 Strategy Plane")